Jon Erpenbach: Bills and policy positions

 The achievement that Senator Erpenbach is most well known for is his extremely successful and popular Do Not Call legislation, passed and signed into law in 2001.
 The bill had bipartisan support in both the Senate and Assembly.
 The consumer protections in the bill include: allowing consumers to add their land or cellular telephones to the Do Not Call list, creating a prohibition for unsolicited faxes, and Increasing the penalties for violations from the current maximum of $100 to amounts between $1,000 and $10,000.
 The bill was a forerunner of the federal government's Do-Not-Call Implementation Act of 2003.

 Erpenbach is well known for his Healthy Wisconsin bill.

 Erpenbach authored the Traveling Sales Crew Regulation bill, also known as Malinda's Law, which would give traveling sales crew members similar employment rights that part-time workers in Wisconsin are currently guaranteed by state law.
 The bill would also require all crews to register with the Department of Agriculture, Trade, and Consumer Protection before going door to door in state communities.
 By registering members of the crew, alerts for members with outstanding warrants in other states can be identified and criminals detained.
 The bill passed last session in the State Senate but was stopped in the Assembly.
 It is expected that the bill will become law this legislative session.

 2011 Wisconsin protests

-During the protests in Wisconsin, Erpenbach, along with the 13 other Democratic State Senators, fled to Illinois to, ultimately unsuccessfully, deny the State Senate a quorum on Governor Scott Walker's Budget Repair legislation.
+During the protests in Wisconsin, Erpenbach fled to Illinois along with the 13 other Democratic State Senators to attempt to deny the State Senate a quorum on Governor Scott Walker's Budget Repair legislation, ultimately unsuccessfully.

+Wisconsin Parole Commission

+Erpenbach did not seek reelection to the Senate in 2022 and on January 13, 2023 was appointed chairman of the Wisconsin Parole Commission by Governor Tony Evers, a fellow Democrat.